metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - A threshold public key
 - A signature over a predetermined message using the participant's key share (partial private key)

-If any of these are missing after the timeout, the coordinator MUST mark the key generation as unsuccessful and notify all participants.
-It MAY attempt to identify the source of failure and MAY recommend or enforce corrective measures.
+#### Finalization and Handling Submission Failures

+All participants MUST submit their results by a final submission deadline.

+If the deadline passes and the coordinator has not received valid results from all active participants, the process is stalled.
+Any compliant participant MAY then notify the coordinator to trigger a finalization step.
+The coordinator MUST then:
+1. Identify all participants who failed to submit valid results.
+2. Mark the non-compliant participants as faulty and trigger the appropriate punishment mechanism against them.
+3. Declare the DKG ceremony unsuccessful, as a complete set of partial keys and signatures cannot be aggregated.

 Once these have been received, the coordinator MUST perform the following checks: